How To Get More Greens Into Your Daily Routine

 People that consume more significant quantities of green leafy vegetables show a lower incidence of stroke, type 2 diabetes, high blood pressure, Alzheimer’s disease, heart disease, eye diseases, digestive problems, lower biomarkers for oxidative stress, reduced risk of kidney stones and bone loss, higher antioxidant levels and higher scores on cognitive tests.

 When people think about green leafy vegetables, many people think about Romaine or Iceberg lettuce.
 However, when you wander through a farmers market, you will find a myriad of other greens that come in a variety of flavours and textures.
-Greens are not just for salads they can be added to smoothies, soups, sauces, sandwiches, wraps, dips, casseroles, stir fry amongst other tasty dishes.
+Greens are not just for salads they can be added to smoothies, soups, sauces, sandwiches, wraps, dips, casseroles, stir fry among other tasty dishes.

 What Are Some Examples of Greens and How Do They Taste?